espians/source/doc/building-v8worker.md

     ninja -C out.gn/x64.release

-Create the appropriate subdirectories within the `v8worker` directory:
+Create the appropriate subdirectories within the `v8worker` directory for the current `platform`, i.e. the operating system you are building on:

     mkdir -p <v8worker-path>/include/libplatform
     mkdir -p <v8worker-path>/lib/<platform>.x64

+For example:

+    mkdir -p <v8worker-path>/include/libplatform
+    mkdir -p <v8worker-path>/lib/darwin.x64

+Currently only `x64` on `darwin` and `linux` are supported.
+Other platforms supported by V8 can be easily added by extending the cgo preamble in `v8worker/worker.go`.

-Copy over the header and compiled files:
+And, finally, copy over the header and compiled files:

     cp include/*.h <v8worker-path>/include
     cp include/libplatform/*.h <v8worker-path>/include/libplatform/
     cp out.gn/x64.release/obj/libv8_*.a <v8worker-path>/lib/<platform>.x64

-Currently only `darwin` and `linux` platforms are supported.
-But others can be added fairly easily.

 ## Building v8worker

 You are now all set to build executables that depend on `v8worker`.

-One aspect to note on macOS, is the [pending issue] on the slowness of combining the DWARF debug info.
+One aspect to note on macOS is the [pending issue] on the slowness of combining the DWARF debug info.
 You can speed things up by instructing the linker to omit the symbol table and debug info during builds: